 About Me

 Hi there!
-I'm an incoming PhD student at Purdue University Purdue Logo, Department of Computer Science, advised by Dr. Ruqi Zhang.
+I'm a PhD student at Purdue University Purdue Logo, Department of Computer Science, advised by Dr. Ruqi Zhang.
 I obtained my B.S. degree at the School of Mathematics, Tianjin University TJU Logo.
 Previously, I worked as a research assistant in the MLDM Lab's Multimodal Vision Processing (MVP) Group, under the guidance of Dr. Bing Cao.

 My research interests lie in developing reliable machine learning algorithms and frameworks for real-world applications, with a particular focus on the alignment of Large Foundation Models (LLMs and VLMs) and the generalization of multimodal learning algorithms.